anoma/nspec/docs/arch/node/types/anoma_message.juvix.md

 The _Anoma_ message type contains all admissible messages that can be sent between nodes in the network.
 An Anoma message is of the type `Msg`.
-Each constructor of the type `Msg` corresponds to a specific type of message coming from a specific engine.
+Each constructor of the type `Msg` corresponds to a specific type of message comming from a specific engine.
-For example, the engine family `Ticker` has a corresponding message type `TickerMsg`.
+For example, the engine `TickerEngine` has a corresponding message type `TickerMsg`.

 <!-- --8<-- [start:anoma-messages-type] -->
 ```juvix